clojurists-together/clojuriststogether.org/content/news/2021/december-2021-monthly-update.md

 ---
 title: "December 2021 Monthly Update"
-date: 2021-12-27T09:30:00+08:00
+date: 2022-01-08T05:40:00+08:00
 author: Alyssa Parado
-summary: Read updates from Dependabot Core, Clojure LSP, Typed Clojure, Polylith, and Holy Lambda
+summary: Read updates from Dependabot Core, Clojure LSP, Typed Clojure, Polylith, Holy Lambda, Clojurians-log-v2, Malli, and our long term projects with Bozhidar Batsov, Dragan Djuric, Thomas Heller, David Nolen, and Nikita Prokopov
 draft: true
 ---

-I hope all of you had a wonderful time with your family this holiday season.
-Below are the recent project updates.
+Happy New Year everyone!
+I hope all of you had a wonderful holiday season with your loved ones.
+Below are the recent project updates to wrap up the end of the year 2021.